Thingybob8055/gameboy-emulator/README.md

 # gameboy-emulator
-Practicing C-Programming by developing a GameBoy Emulator
+Practicing C-Programming by developing a GameBoy Emulator.

 I undertook this as a personal project purely for learning purposes, to gain a deeper understanding of C Programming, emulation and computer architecture in general.
 The emulator can play some games like Tetris.

 # Build instructions

-GCC tools and CMake is required to build
+GCC tools and CMake is required to build.

 ## Linux

-You need to have SDL2 installed to build the project
+You need to have SDL2 installed to build the project.

 ```shell
 mkdir build